133-135 Bethnal Green Road[email protected]

 Tutor System

-Each course participant will be assigned a tutor from the faculty.
-The tutor meets with their tutee in person at least once per month to discuss their progress through the course and agree on any support the tutee or the faculty at large can provide.
+Each fellowship candidate will be assigned a tutor from the faculty.
+The tutor meets with their tutee in person at least once per month to discuss their progress through the programme and agree on any support the tutee or the faculty at large can provide.
 This role is analogous to the role called ‘supervisor’ in UK postgraduate programmes and ‘advisor’ in US programmes.
 It is largely a coaching role.

 Faculty